codurance/site/_posts/2018-09-18-the-functional-style-part-4.md

 Maybe you begin to see the appeal of the functional style.
 Just declare what you want to happen and have the language arrange it for you.
 No more worrying about fencepost errors!
-The previous version of the code appends a space after every number, and if it was important to you that it should not then fixing it would be quite awkward.
+The previous version of the code appends a space after every number, and if it was important to you that it should not, fixing it would be quite awkward.
 How many situations have you had to program your way out of before that this could have helped you with?
 I've been there often.

 I really want to stress this point.
 This is programmer labour saving right here.
 Not the kind of labour saving in the way some have dreamed of for decades: where people express their wishes in some natural language while the machine writes the program for you.
-The reason that dream was misguided is that the syntax never really was the hardest part of programming.
+The reason that dream was misguided is that the syntax never really has been the hardest part of programming.
 Programming has always been about analysing a problem and codifying it so unambiguously that it can be executed by a machine.
 The functional style does not change that.
 Rather, the functional style helps you with the problems that are already solved, such as _appending these strings together while inserting spaces between them_.
 You